elastic/logstash/qa/README.md

 * rake qa:acceptance:single[machine]  # Run one single machine acceptance test

-Generally speaking this are complex tests so they take a long time to finish completly, if you look for faster feedback see at the end of this README how to run fewer tests.
+Generally speaking this are complex tests so they take a long time to finish completely, if you look for faster feedback see at the end of this README how to run fewer tests.

 ## Architecture of the Framework